BUCKFAE/RememberingCalcuator/README.md

-# RememberingCalcuator
+# RememberingCalculator
- A simply calculator written in pyhton that saves all done calculations to a file
+ A simple calculator written in python that saves all done calculations to a file